 These are the people who can invite people to a child’s profile:

-- a teacher who adds a child to Storypark can invite one family member of that child (usually this will be a parent).
+an educator who adds a child to Storypark can invite two family members or guardians of that child (usually this will be a parent).

-- a parent who signs up and adds their child can invite anyone they trust (this will usually be other family members, but may include teaching specialists).
+a parent who signs up and creates their child's profile can invite anyone they trust (this will usually be other family members, but may include teaching specialists).